LouiseSteward/learn/public-health/text/quiz-04.md

 	+	Lung cancer
 	- 	Breast cancer
 3. How big a problem is air pollution?
-	- 	It is no longer a problem is industrialised countries like China
+	- 	It is no longer a problem in industrialised countries like China
 	+	Globally, there is an air pollution problem in large cities where it is an important cause of ill health
 	- 	It is not a problem in poor countries like India because coal is too expensive to be used
 	- 	South Africa has an air pollution problem in rural areas due to grass fires.